Germany: Tourism

-Domestic and international travel and tourism combined directly contributed over €105.3 billion to German GDP in 2015.
+Domestic and international travel and tourism directly contributed over €105.3 billion to German GDP in 2015.
 Including indirect and induced impacts, the industry supported nearly 4.2 million jobs in 2015.
 As of 2024, Germany is the seventh-most-visited country.
 Its most popular landmarks include Cologne Cathedral, the Brandenburg Gate, the Reichstag, the Dresden Frauenkirche, Neuschwanstein Castle, Heidelberg Castle, the Wartburg, and Sanssouci Palace.
 Europa-Park near Freiburg is Europe's second-most popular theme park resort.

 Demographics

 With a population of 84.7 million according to the 2023 German census, Germany is the most populous member state of the European Union, the second-most populous country in Europe (Note: Excluding Turkey, which only has around 3% of its territory and 10% of its population in Europe) after Russia, and the nineteenth-most populous country in the world.
 Its population density stands at 236 /km2.
-The fertility rate of 1.57 children born per woman (2022 estimates) is below the replacement rate of 2.1 and is one of the lowest in the world.
+The fertility rate of 1.36 children born per woman (2024 estimates) is below the replacement rate of 2.1, but slightly above the EU average of 1.34.
 Since the 1970s, Germany's death rate has exceeded its birth rate.
 However, the country is witnessing increased birth and migration rates since the early 2010s.
-Germany has the third oldest population in the world, with an average age of 47.4 years.
+Germany has the fourth oldest population in the world, with an average age of 47.8 years.

 Hamburg is Germany's second-most populous city, with its seaport being the country's largest by volume.

 Four sizeable groups of people are referred to as national minorities because their ancestors have lived in their respective regions for centuries: There is a Danish minority in the northernmost state of Schleswig-Holstein; the Sorbs, a Slavic population, are in the Lusatia region of Saxony and Brandenburg; the Roma and Sinti live throughout the country; and the Frisians are concentrated in Schleswig-Holstein's western coast and in the north-western part of Lower Saxony.

 Germany is a major destination for immigrants, ranking second in the world after the United States.
 In 2015, following the 2015 refugee crisis, the Population Division of the United Nations Department of Economic and Social Affairs listed Germany as host to the second-highest number of international migrants worldwide, about 5% or 12 million of all 244 million migrants.
 Refugee crises have resulted in substantial population increases; for example, the major influx of Ukrainian immigrants following the 2022 Russian invasion of Ukraine, whereby over 1.06 million refugees from Ukraine were recorded in Germany as of April 2023.
 In 2019, Germany ranked seventh among EU countries in terms of the percentage of migrants in the country's population, at 13.1%.
 In 2022, there were 23.8 million people—28.7 percent of the total population—who had a migration background.

-Germany has a number of large cities.
-There are 11 officially recognised metropolitan regions.
-The country's largest city is Berlin, while its largest urban area is the Ruhr.
+Germany has over 2,000 cities and towns, and 11 officially recognised metropolitan regions.
+The country's most populous city is Berlin, and its largest urban area is the Ruhr.